Dream Big Sweepstakes: Rules

 NO PURCHASE NECESSARY TO ENTER OR WIN.
 A PURCHASE WILL NOT IMPROVE YOUR CHANCES OF WINNING.

-1. Eligibility: The Dream Big Sweepstakes (the "Sweepstakes") is open to legal residents of the 50 United States and the District of Columbia, age 18 or older at the time of entry.
+1. Eligibility: The Dream Big Sweepstakes (the “Sweepstakes”) is open to legal residents of the 50 United States and the District of Columbia, age 18 or older at the time of entry.
 Void in Puerto Rico and wherever else prohibited by law.
-Employees, shareholders, officers, directors and agents of TI Media Solutions Inc. (the "Sponsor"), Coastal Living, Cooking Light, Food & Wine, Health, InStyle, Money, MyRecipes, Real Simple, Southern Living, and Travel + Leisure, their respective parents, subsidiaries, affiliates, advertising and promotion agencies, and the immediate family members of, and/or those living in the same household of each, are not eligible to enter.
+Employees, shareholders, officers, directors and agents of TI Media Solutions Inc. (the "Sponsor"), Coastal Living, Cooking Light, Entertainment Weekly, Food & Wine, Health, InStyle, Money, MyRecipes, People Magazine, People en Espanol, Real Simple, Southern Living, and Travel + Leisure, their respective parents, subsidiaries, affiliates, advertising and promotion agencies, and the immediate family members of, and/or those living in the same household of each, are not eligible to enter.
 Sweepstakes is subject to all applicable federal, state and local laws and regulations.

 3. Entry: There are two (2) ways to enter.

-Entry Periods: There are three (3) Entry Periods as defined in the chart below ("Entry Period").
+Entry Periods: There are two (2) Entry Periods as defined in the chart below ("Entry Period").
 Entries must be received during the Entry Period to be eligible for that Entry Period drawing.
 Non-winning Entry Period entries will not be rolled over to subsequent Entry Periods.

 |Entry Period